nortikin/sverchok/docs/nodes/modifier_change/intersect_edges.rst

 Functionality
 -------------

-The code is straight out of TinyCAD plugin's XALL operatpr, which is part of Blender Contrib distributions.
+The code is straight out of TinyCAD plugin's XALL operator, which is part of Blender Contrib distributions.

 It operates on Edge based geometry only and will create new vertices on all intersections of the given geometry.
 This node goes through a recursive process (divide and conquer) and its speed is directly proportional to the